 What accountants need to look for in a CRM

 Of course, not all CRM programs are created specifically for accountants.
 To help you navigate the process of selecting a CRM for your firm, check out these key features that any accounting CRM should have.
 Feel free to scroll to the bottom for the TL:DR version of these seven essential features of a CRM for accountants.

 1. The most important feature — Integrating accounting and CRM software

 This is a big one.

 As an accountant, you understand the value of a self-serve portal to get a clear view of your client’s transaction history.
 Having all of this data on hand allows you to provide consistent, professional accounting services to keep you ahead of the competition.

 The logical step is to choose CRM software that integrates with your existing accounting software, such as QuickBooks.
 This allows you to enter new client or transaction information in either program and have it automatically sync to the other.

 With everything from transaction history to past interactions compiled in one place, you’ll have a single system that covers every aspect of your relationship with each client.
 No more trying to backtrack and double-check figures or dates, which is time-consuming and tedious.
 Taking advantage of this integration makes your entire workflow more efficient.

 2. Streamlined client onboarding

 Whenever your accounting firm brings on a new client, they should go through an onboarding process.
 This ensures your client is aware of the tasks and timelines they are responsible for while you’re providing accounting services.
 Everyone is on the same page, saving you time and your client money.

 Look for a CRM platform that allows you to set up and organize your client onboarding strategy.
 Features such as document storage, email templates, and scheduled reminders help ensure that every new client receives the same information on the same timeline.
-The more you can automate the process, the better the experience will be for you and your clients.
+The more you can automate the process, the better the experience for you and your clients.

 3. Improved client management